 Here are the steps performed by the command 'create orthologs':

-• Export all protein sequences from a map set 1 (a query) form a specific track.
+• Export all protein sequences from a map set 1 (a query) from a specific track.
 This will be done by first looking for a BLAST data file used for BLASTP searches that Persephone client runs in real time.
 If such file exists, the program will use the BLAST binary tools to extract the protein sequences from the compressed data files.
 If, for some reason, the BLASTP index is missing, PersephoneShell will generate the proteins using the exon coordinates and the underlying genomic sequence.

 • The corresponding BLAST or DIAMOND index with proteins from the second map set will be generated if needed.
 It will be used as the subject.